 Internet: Wi-Fi is available at the center.
 Please be aware that in Nepal the speed of the internet is slower than what many international volunteers are accustomed to in their home countries.

 Laundry: Laundry facilities are available for an additional fee

-Food: You will be provided with three meals per day on weekdays, and two meals per day on weekends.
+Food: You will be provided with three meals per day on weekdays and two meals per day on weekends.
 The meals are mainly vegetarian, although chicken is served from time to time.
-There are also an array of local restaurants where volunteers may choose to eat.
+There is also an array of local restaurants where volunteers may choose to eat.